 Under the overall project, UNV is responsible for a specific output on strengthening the capacities of youth-led and youth-focused organizations to engage in peacebuilding processes/including UNSC Resolution 2250.
 To that effect, the team has developed a capacity building programme that consists of three phases: (i) four residential Trainings of Leaders (ToL) on youth and peace in the project location: Eastern, Northern, Central, and Southern Provinces, (ii) Multiplying Youth and Peace Initiatives in the Community; and (iii) Advocacy efforts towards youth and peace.

-Since March 2018, 93 youth leaders have been trained through Youth4Peace, non-formal methodology and learning and with a competences framework development that include strengthening knowledge (such as peace, conflict, violence, conflict escalation and management and gender among other), skills (project development and community mobilization) and values (nonviolent communication, empathy, respect to diversity and tolerance).
+Since March 2018, 93 youth leaders have been trained through Youth4Peace, a non-formal methodology of learning and with a competencies framework development that includes strengthening knowledge (such as peace, conflict, violence, conflict escalation and management and gender among other), skills (project development and community mobilization) and values (nonviolent communication, empathy, respect to diversity and tolerance).
 The trainings have been delivered by young peacebuilders themselves in Sinhalese and Tamil and counted with the support of partners such as UNFPA, UN Women but also the different provincial councils and the youth, peace and security coalition in Sri Lanka.

 Some quotes from participants to the training of leaders on youth and peace:

 “The best part (of the training) was that we were able to see other cultures in a different perspective.
 I genuinely feel I am a better person than yesterday.”

 “I learnt that many conflicts in our country occur due to lack of communication and due to lack of awareness.
 If Sri Lankan youth would realize the value of real peace, we could build a better Sri Lanka.”

 “The training was very well organised and everything went very smoothly.
 I have never attended a workshop before like this with activities and even ice breaks relating to the next session to take place.”